2024 Summer Sessions at our Centers

 - Study art, Italian language & culture, food studies, and more

-- Live in a residence hall within a short distance to the Villa Rossa
+- Live in a residence hall within a reasonable distance to the Villa Rossa

 - Center activities may include city tours, food tastings and day trips to neighboring cities such as Lucca or Pisa